Understanding Intermodal Accessorial Charges: What They Mean for Smart Shipping in 2025

 Ultimately, each carrier is different, and it’s important to research each carrier’s policies before shipping intermodally.
 You can ensure that you are aware of any additional fees that may apply to your shipment.

-What Are the Accessorial Charges Specific to Intermodal Transportation?
+What Are the Common Intermodal Accessorial Charges?

 Demurrage charges